The font can be either .ttf (TrueType) or .otf (OpenType).

 InlineSetting options rather than the older

 FontFace option described below.
 In particular, the

 Weight setting, with up to ten possible values from "Hairline" to "Ultra Black", is much more flexible than the older

 StringStyle with just "Normal" or "Bold".
 In addition, several font styling options are only available with

 InlineSetting, fonts can also be used by specifying the family name of the font in the FontFace option in the string meter. (e.g.

 FontFace=Trebuchet MS).
 This name can be found by double clicking the font .ttf/.otf file and at the very top in the Windows font viewer see the Font Name: at the top left.

-StringEffect) Alternatively, some fonts, particularly some of the ones with subfamily endings as above, will REQUIRE that the matching StringStyle option be added to the string meter.
+StringEffect) Alternatively, some fonts, particularly some of the ones with subfamily endings such as "Bold" or "Italic", will REQUIRE that the matching StringStyle option be added to the string meter.
 If there are problems using a font, try adding or removing these option on the string meter.

 Installed Vs. Uninstalled Fonts